sarahamer13/reading-notes/Reading8.201.md

 ### *How does this topic connect with your long term goals?* ###

-- I love using pictures in a website and the flexbox can help allign multiple elements that are in the same containers.
-For example, flexbox can help allign two pictures and a title in a header.
+- I love using pictures on a website and the flexbox can help align multiple elements that are in the same containers.
+For example, flexbox can help align two pictures and a title in a header.

 (Reference: Developer Mozilla)
 ## Things I want to know more about